pkivolowitz/asm_book/section_1/if/README.md

 The second operand is subtracted from the first.

-This means that the condition bits (status of the previous `cmp`) are formed using `x0 - x1`.
+This means that the condition bits (status of a previous `cmp`) are formed using `x0 - x1`.

 If `a > b` then `x0 - x1` will be *greater than zero*.